con-fucius/market-news-price-trend-and-sentiment-analysis-pipeline/README.md

-# Blockchain News Analysis with AI
+# Blockchain News, Price Trend and Sentiment Analysis with AI

 This repository provides a Python script for analyzing blockchain-related news using APIs, AI-based text summarization, sentiment analysis, and topic modeling.
 It combines tools like OpenAI, LangChain, and Gensim to extract insights and visualize trends in the blockchain space.